EchoAppsTeam/js-sdk/docs/guides/how_to_use_template_placeholders/README.md

   		<div>0</div>

-You can use the placeholders described above in an app and plugin templates, CSS code (defined in the `css` field in the manifest) and inside the dependency URLs (defined within the `dependencies` array in the manifest).
+You can use the placeholders described above in an app and plugin templates, CSS code (defined in the `css` field in the definition) and inside the dependency URLs (defined within the `dependencies` array in the definition).
 More examples can be found in the [How to develop an App](#!/guide/how_to_develop_app) guide.

 ## Placeholders usage in Echo.Plugin